Manuel-2011/rl_translator/README.md

 - Training files: The files starting with grpo_trainer... are the files that fine-tune LLM to translate Spanish to Wayuunaiki. **The usage of these files depends on the fine-tuned model**.

 ## Hyperparameters
-There are two types of hyperparameters, some for model training and some for paths (depending on the file they may or not may appear):
+There are two types of hyperparameters, some for model training and some for paths (depending on the file they may or not may appear).
+Make sure you modify them to the values you need before running the experiments (or changing them if something failed).

 ### Training hyperparameters